-Kenny serves as camp program director at Fir Point Bible Conference.
+Kenny serves as both Conference Administrator and Camp Program Director at Fir Point Bible Conference.
 “It is our desire to work together to evangelize, disciple, and congregate children and families through the ministries of Fir Point,” Kenny writes.
 “We want to develop and implement effective gospel-centered ministries where young people and families can be reached, nurtured, and equipped to become faithful followers of Jesus.”

 The Grays have served as InFaith field staff since January 2017.

-Kenny has been involved in ministry to children and youth for almost twenty years, and is a graduate of Multnomah University, where he majored in Bible/Theology and Educational Ministry (Family Ministry Concentration).
+Kenny has been involved in ministry to children and youth for twenty-five years and is a graduate of Multnomah University, where he majored in Bible/Theology and Educational Ministry (Family Ministry Concentration).